ezsystems/ezpublish-kernel/REST-API-V3.rst

     :Accept:
          :application/vnd.ez.api.ContentInfo+xml:  if set all informations for the content object (excluding the current version) are returned in xml format (see Content_)
          :application/vnd.ez.api.ContentInfo+json:  if set all informations for the content object (excluding the current version) are returned in json format (see Content_)
-    :If-Match: Causes to patch only if the specified etag is the current one
+    :If-Match: <etag> Causes to patch only if the specified etag is the current one.
+Otherwise a 412 is returned.
     :Content-Type:
          :application/vnd.ez.api.ContentUpdate+json: the ContentUpdate_ schema encoded in json
          :application/vnd.ez.api.ContentUpdate+xml: the ContentUpdate_ schema encoded in xml